Methods Lab for Systemic Co-Design

 2025 schedule

-The next course starts on Thursday 3 July, with live fortnightly sessions between 10.30am and 12.30pm AEST (Melbourne time).
+The next course starts on Thursday 31 July, with live sessions every second or third Thursday (dates below) between 10.30am and 1pm AEST (Melbourne/Sydney time).

 Located elsewhere?
 Find out what time this is for you.